DeViL303/MultiServer3-NautilusFork/README.md

    Multiserver 3 - Nautilus Fork
    </h1>

-This repository is a fork of AgentDarks447's awesome project, Multiserver3.
-This repo specifically focuses the development of a GUI addon I created called Nautilus, The changes made during the development of Nautilus could potentially affect the web tool or server component of Multiserver.
+This repository is a fork of AgentDarks447's awesome server project, Multiserver3.
+This repo specifically focuses the development of a GUI addon that I call Nautilus, The changes made during the development of Nautilus could potentially affect the web tool or server component of Multiserver.
 For those looking to employ Multiserver as a game server, the official version is highly recommended and is available [HERE](https://github.com/GitHubProUser67/MultiServer3).

 <h1 align="center">
    What is Nautilus?
    </h1>

 Nautilus is a Windows GUI that I designed from scratch to work on Playstation Home assets on a deeper level than has ever been possible before.
 The end goal is to have an All-in-One solution for automating common tasks and dealing with the many custom file types used in Home.

-Due to the nature of Homes millions of files and the many edge cases this application will most likely never be "finished".
+Note: Due to the nature of Homes millions of assets and the many edge cases involved this application will most likely never be "finished".

 <h1 align="center">